Contents

 - Cluster Pages: CAPA Management, Audit Management, ISO 9001, Risk Management

-This structure shows Google that there is real expertise behind it.
-At the same time, it helps potential customers to familiarize themselves with the topic step by step.
-Topic clusters therefore create both ranking potential and context for the buyer journey.
+This structure shows Google that there’s real expertise behind it.
+At the same time, it helps potential customers delve deeper into the topic step by step.
+Topic clusters thus provide both ranking potential and context for the buyer’s journey.

-Two of our customer projects demonstrate how effective this structure is in B2B:
+Two of our client projects demonstrate just how effective this structure is in the B2B sector:

-- Emteria, a provider of customized Android operating systems and remote device management for embedded IoT and industrial hardware, generates the majority of its qualified leads through highly specialized content clusters on niche technical topics.
-The content addresses small but high-spending search segments, ensuring a steady stream of high-quality inquiries.
-Take a look at our case study on Emteria.
+- Emteria, a provider of custom Android operating systems and remote device management for embedded IoT and industrial hardware, generates the majority of its qualified leads through highly specialized content clusters focused on niche technical topics.
+The content targets small but high-spending search segments—thereby ensuring a steady stream of high-quality inquiries.
+Feel free to take a look at our case study on Emteria.

-- QM-Pilot, the Swiss software for quality and process management, achieves strong rankings and continuous leads from organic searches thanks to its broad range of topic clusters covering quality management, CAPA, and ISO standards.
-You can find more detailed insights in our case study on Abel Systems, the software provider.
+- QM-Pilot, the Swiss software solution for quality and process management, achieves strong rankings and consistent leads from organic search through its extensive clusters of topics related to quality management, CAPA, and ISO standards.
+For more detailed insights, check out our case study on Abel Systems, the software provider.

-Both examples show that it is not the search volume that is decisive, but rather the appropriate topic architecture and a clear focus on buyer intent.
+Both examples show that what matters most is not search volume, but rather the right content structure and a clear focus on buyer intent.

-In B2C, the majority of search queries are transaction-related.
-In B2B, on the other hand, the search volume is distributed across all funnel stages.
-This means that you need a content architecture that accompanies the customer from the initial problem impulse to the demo request.
+In B2C, the majority of search queries are transaction-oriented.
+In B2B, however, search volume is spread across all stages of the funnel.
+This means you need a content architecture that guides users from the initial recognition of a problem all the way to a demo request.

 -